 The quotation encircling this image comes from the seventeenth-century sage Sir Thomas Brown who pondered mortality in his essay Hydriotaphia (1658).
 Find the second part of this two-part quotation on window 6.

 The seated figure is Carl Linnaeus, with two figures (possibly his parents) beside him and a linden tree above.
 What does a linden have to do with the father of modern plant and animal taxonomy?
-When Carl was born in 1707, most Swedes had no surnames.
+When Carl was born in 1707, most Swedish people had no surnames.
 His father coined the surname Linnaeus after a linden tree that had given their family property, Linnagård, its name.

 Trysting tree of Robin Hood